 While the news coverage was mainly negative, conversations on social media were more balanced.
 In particular, the airline’s social media response was praised as timely and transparent.

-With proper planning before an incident, social media communication during and after an incident can distribute timely information, help control anxiety and work to suppress reputation-damaging rumors.
-While IATA offers Social Media Crisis Guidelines, Tucker Hall can work with you and your company to develop a tailored crisis plan that includes a conscientious digital strategy and leveraging social media to help meet these planning goals and protect your reputation.
+With proper planning before an incident, social media communication during and after can distribute timely information, help manage anxiety, and suppress reputation-damaging rumors.
+While IATA offers Social Media Crisis Guidelines, Tucker Hall can work with you and your company to develop a tailored crisis plan that includes a strategic digital approach and social media to help meet these planning goals and protect your reputation.

-Tucker/Hall VP Theresa Collington has over 20 years of deep digital and social media strategy experience.
+Tucker/Hall VP Theresa Collington has over 20 years of experience in deep digital and social media strategy.
 She is a guest lecturer for Media Relations in Aircraft Accident Investigations at Embry Riddle Aeronautical University.
-Theresa can help you develop or review your aviation incident crisis plan, perform tabletop exercises, and update your incident strategy to include the latest best practices on digital and social media platforms.
+Theresa can help you develop or review your aviation incident crisis plan, perform tabletop exercises, and update your incident strategy to include the latest best practices for digital and social media platforms.
 You can reach Theresa directly at tcollington@tuckerhall.com.